mpv-player/mpv/DOCS/man/options.rst

     count the right Alt as an Alt modifier key.
 Enabled by default.

 ``--input-vo-keyboard=<yes|no>``
-    Disable all keyboard input on for VOs which can't participate in proper keyboard input dispatching.
+    Disable all keyboard input for VOs which can't participate in proper keyboard input dispatching.
 May not affect all VOs.
 Generally useful for embedding only.

     On X11, a sub-window with input enabled grabs all keyboard input as long as it is 1. a child of a focused window, and 2. the mouse is inside of the sub-window.
-The can steal away all keyboard input from the application embedding the mpv window, and on the other hand, the mpv window will receive no input if the mouse is outside of the mpv window, even though mpv has focus.
+This can steal away all keyboard input from the application embedding the mpv window, but on the other hand, the mpv window will receive no input if the mouse is outside of the mpv window, even though mpv has focus.
 Modern toolkits work around this weird X11 behavior, but naively embedding foreign windows breaks it.